sgmurphy/wordpress-plugins/booking/readme.txt

 == Changelog ==
+= 10.1.1 =
+- Changes in **all** versions:
+	* **New** Added the option to select Calendar and Time Picker Skins on the WP Booking Calendar > Settings > Booking Form page when using the "Simple booking form".
+	* **New** Automatically update the number of months displayed in the calendar to one month on mobile devices.
+This makes the calendar more readable and UI-friendly.
+This feature also works when the browser width changes, applying a single month view when the screen size is below 782px.
+	* **New** The plugin now supports cache plugins, resolving warnings like 'Forbidden (403) Probably nonce for this page has been expired.' or 'Request did not pass security check!
+Please refresh the page and try again.'
+By default, the system disables using nonce fields in booking forms on the front-end.
+For more information on why using nonce in front-end booking forms is not always recommended, refer to the FAQ.
+If you prefer to continue using nonce on all front-end forms, you can activate this option in the WP Booking Calendar > Settings > General page under the "Advanced" section.
+(10.1.1.2)
+	* **Fix** Removed the deprecated Legacy booking admin theme from the settings.
+(10.1.1.3)
+- Changes in **Personal / Business Small / Business Medium / Business Large / MultiUser** versions:
+	* **Fix** Resolved the issue of parsing simple HTML tags correctly.
+In update 10.1, simple HTML tags like &lt;l&gt; were conflicting with other HTML tags, such as &lt;li&gt; (10.1.0.1)

 = 10.1 =
 - Changes in **all** versions:
 	* **New**: Introduced the Booking Form Setup page with an updated UI for configuring booking forms.
 Features include defining layout, size, and alignment, creating or editing fields, setting color themes, enabling CAPTCHA, and more.